sketchplugins/plugin-directory/README.md

 - [Perfect Type](https://github.com/rtrikha/perfect-type-plugin), by Raunak Trikha:
 - [Trim Artboard](https://github.com/franklymrshankly/Trim-Artboard), by Jonathan Tran: A Sketch plugin to trim the bottom of an artboard
 - [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
-- [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
 - [BlobMaker](https://github.com/Rawnly/blobmaker_sketch), by Federico Vitale: Generate blobs with ease
 - [wireframr](https://github.com/chewbecky/wireframr), by chewbecca: Sketch Plugin to change your high-fidelity screendesign to simple wireframes.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library